Robert Miller (Canadian businessman): Allegations of sexual assault and arrest

-In 2009, the Montreal police began an investigation into Miller's alleged involvement in child sex trafficking, and interviewed several alleged victims as well as carrying out another search warrant on the Future Electronics headquarters.
+In 2009, the Montreal police began an investigation into Miller's alleged involvement in child sex trafficking, and interviewed at least 10 alleged victims as well as carrying out another search warrant on the Future Electronics headquarters, alternatively described as targeting the "NCIS" within - although the warrant remains sealed.
+The Intercontinental Hotel confirmed that Miller kept a year-round lease on a room through the late 1990s in which he never overnighted, but would bring "very young ladies" for a few hours -and Miller paid to install a custom large bathing area their former head of security, interviewed by police, dubbed "the fuck tub".
 The investigation was closed down in 2010.